Niroth36/SimpleEshop/CICD-OVERVIEW.md

 - Building and testing the application
 - Building Docker images
 - Pushing images to Docker Hub
-- Updating the GitOps repository with new image tags or configuration changes
+- Updating the GitOps directory with new image tags or configuration changes

-We have set up two separate Jenkins pipelines:
+We have set up a Jenkins pipeline that handles both web application and infrastructure changes.
-1. **Web App Pipeline** (Jenkinsfile.webapp): Triggered by changes to the `web-app` directory
-2. **Infrastructure Pipeline** (Jenkinsfile.infra): Triggered by changes to the `kubernetes`, `infrastructure`, or `ansible` directories

 ### 3. Docker Hub

 Docker Hub serves as the container registry where the built Docker images are stored:
-- Main application image: `niroth36/simpleeshop`
+- Main application image: `<YOUR_DOCKERHUB_USERNAME>/simpleeshop`
-- Welcome email service image: `niroth36/welcome-email`
+- Welcome email service image: `<YOUR_DOCKERHUB_USERNAME>/welcome-email`
-- Order confirmation email service image: `niroth36/order-confirmation-email`
+- Order confirmation email service image: `<YOUR_DOCKERHUB_USERNAME>/order-confirmation-email`

-### 4. GitOps Repository
+### 4. GitOps Directory

-The GitOps repository (https://github.com/Niroth36/SimpleEshop-gitops) contains:
+The GitOps directory in the main repository contains:
 - Kubernetes manifests for deploying the application
 - Configuration files for the application
 - The desired state of the entire application

-This repository is updated by the Jenkins pipelines when changes are made to the main repository.
+This directory is updated by the Jenkins pipeline when changes are made to the application.

 ### 5. ArgoCD

 ArgoCD handles the Continuous Deployment (CD) part of the pipeline:
-- Monitoring the GitOps repository for changes
+- Monitoring the GitOps directory for changes
 - Automatically deploying changes to the Kubernetes cluster
-- Ensuring the actual state of the cluster matches the desired state in the GitOps repository
+- Ensuring the actual state of the cluster matches the desired state in the GitOps directory

 ## Workflow